toitouine/ChessAI/README.md

 # Chess AI
+This version is currently under development, and many things have not yet been implemented.
+See version 1 for a (working) version.
 Multiple chess AIs using processing.
 They are based on the negamax algorithm with alpha-beta pruning, transposition table and quiet move search.

 ## Bots